Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 37 trips per day across all routes, which equates to approximately 0 weekly trips per individual stop.
+Residents' average distance to the nearest stop is 354 meters.
+Across all routes, there are an average of 37 trips per day, which equates to approximately 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport